Pathways to Personalization: A Framework for School Change

 XQ supports educators, students, families, and other civic-minded people in their efforts to reimagine high school education in the United States.
 Launched in September 2015 as an open call to rethink and redesign the American high school, XQ has supported the development of 18 super schools across the country, as well as a city-wide partnership in NYC and a state-level partnership in RI to reimagine high school on a larger scale.
 Join this workshop to explore critical facets of “XQ learning”, discuss lessons learned about High School redesign over the past four years, and participate in a series of design challenges aimed to rethink the high school experience in your school.

-Reclaiming Personalized Learning: Restoring Equity & Humanity in our Classrooms
+Reclaiming Personalized Learning: Restoring Equity through Complex Instruction

 Presenter: Paul Emerich France, The Latin School of Chicago